Aracom Amplifiers Crank it up! Header

 Marshall amplifiers during the Plexi Era:

-· JTM 50 with EL34 output tubes; a few amplifiers were offered with the GZ34 rectifier tube and the majority equipped with a solid state rectifier;
+· JTM 50 with a pair of EL34 output tubes; a few amplifiers were offered with the GZ34 tube rectifier tube and the majority equipped with a solid state rectifier;

-· JMP 50 with EL34 output tubes and with a solid state rectifier.
+· JMP 50 with a pair of EL34 output tubes and with a solid state rectifier.

-· 18 Watt with EL84 output tubes and a EZ81 rectifier tube.
+· 18 Watt with a pair of EL84 output tubes and a EZ81 tube rectifier tube.

-· 20 Watt with EL84 output tubes and solid state rectifier.
+· 20 Watt with a pair of EL84 output tubes and solid state rectifier.

 Most versions of these amplifiers were sold as head cabinet, with a smaller quantity sold configured as combos.
 The most famous combo was the JTM 45 Tremolo 2x12 played by Eric Clapton when he was with John Mayall's Blues Breaker group; hence, this amplifier is referred to as the "Blues Breaker".
 During this period, the JTM 45 and JTM 50 were offered with and without tremolo, in both head and combo versions.
 The 18w was available with Tremolo and as a combo version only.

-Amplifier models offered during the 1965-1968 Plexi Era included the Lead (JTM 45 and 50), the Super Lead (100 watt), the Marshall Major (200 watts), a Bass Model and a PA Model.
+Amplifier models offered during the 1965-1968 Plexi Era included the Lead, Bass, Organ, PA (JTM 45 and 50), the Super 100 Amplifier, Superlead, Superbass, Super PA (100 watt), the Marshall Major (200 watt).
 The electronic component difference between Lead, Bass and P.A. versions within each series was not major.
-Only a few components within the tone circuitry had different values.
+Often only a few components within the tone circuitry had different values.
 Additionally, each model designation was not limited to one specific use.
 For example, Bass and PA models were often also used by guitarists.
 These models can also be easily converted from one model type to another, simply by altering a few tone circuit components.

 In 1965, Marshall introduced the 18 watt combo.
 The 18 watt was equipped with a pair of EL84 output tubes.
 While the 18 watt does not offer the same amount of clean headroom of larger wattage amplifiers, this particular amplifier was very popular for those wanting the "cranked up tone" at a lower overall volume level.
 The 20 watt head was introduced in 1967, but has proven to be less popular than the other Marshall amplifiers built during this era.

-The JTM45 amplifiers from 1962 up to1966 were equipped with a GZ34 rectifier tube.
+The JTM45 amplifiers from 1963 up to 1966 were equipped with a GZ34 rectifier tube.
 Tube rectified amplifiers will "sag" when fully cranked up.
 This was the result of the rectifier’s internal resistance and the tube "trying" to quickly provide enough current as required by the amplifier.
 Many guitarists like the "feel" and compression of tube rectified amplifiers, while others like the faster reacting solid state rectified tube amps.

 1965-1968 Plexi Era – Year of Introduction: